-The modern version of the caveman diet as we now know it first became known in the mid 1970s.
+The modern version of the caveman diet as we now know it first became known in the mid-1970s.
 Walter Voegtlin, a gastroenterologist, first coined the paleo term with the diet being further developed in the 1980s by scientists Stanley Boyd and Melvin Konner.
 However, the paleo explosion did not occur until nearly 20 years after this development.

-The paleo diet became wildly popular in 2002, after a book with the same name was released by Loren Cordain.
+The paleo diet became wildly popular in 2002 after a book with the same name was released by Loren Cordain.
 In the book, Cordain recommends consuming a daily intake of 55% lean protein or fish, and 15% each of fruit, vegetables, and nuts and seeds.
 There is to be no dairy or greens, and no added sugar or salt.
-Not only will eating more protein help people feel full for longer, it can also boost metabolism and aid in weight loss.
+Not only will eating more protein help people feel full for longer, but it can also boost metabolism and aid in weight loss.
 However, some people end up having certain vitamin deficiencies if the diet is not done properly.
 Therefore, a doctor's advice is always wise before beginning any diet.

 Health effects of the diet

 Millions of people across the world have jumped on the paleo bandwagon.
-In fact, it was the most-searched for diet on Google in 2012.
+In fact, it was the most-searched-for diet on Google in 2012.
 Many health officials and fitness experts agree that the reduction in processed foods, sugars, and carbohydrates that goes along with the diet is in-line with recommendations and can be helpful in losing weight.
 However, other aspects of the diet are a bit more controversial.
 In addition to the deficiencies mentioned earlier, many paleo followers have experienced high amounts of mercury in their systems due to the toxicity of certain fish.

 The paleo lifestyle

 The paleo diet has introduced an entire lifestyle for many followers.
 This lifestyle revolves around the idea that humans today need to replicate the hunter-gatherer mindset that their ancestors subscribed to thousands of years ago.
-Agriculture, which wasn't developed until the neolithic period, brought about big changes to diet and lifestyles.
+Agriculture, which wasn't developed until the Neolithic period, brought about big changes to diet and lifestyles.
 Followers of a paleo lifestyle argue that humans have not yet evolved enough to embrace this ideal and should instead stick with that which we are ready for or, a paleolithic way of life.